SilverFoxx/Spoofa/README.md

 *-h* Help

-*-m* Smart ARPing; attempts to monitor ARP requests from the target(s), and only reply as necessary. *May* avoid IDS/ARPwatch etc. This feature is experimental.
+*-m* Smart ARPing; NOT YET AVAILABLE attempts to monitor ARP requests from the target(s), and only reply as necessary. *May* avoid IDS/ARPwatch etc. This feature is experimental.
 If not set, ARP packets are sent continuously.

 *-v* Run verbosely

-*-t targets(s)* One or more targets separated by whitespace, and/or a hyphened range.
-E.g. "-t 192.168.1.10 192.168.1.50-100".
+*-t targets(s)* One or more targets separated by comma (no whitespace), and/or a hyphened range.
+E.g. \"-t 192.168.1.10,192.168.1.50-100\".
 If omitted, the entire subnet will be targeted.
-Without [-g], one-way spoofing is performed, i.e. packets *from* the target are intercepted.
+Without [-g], one-way spoofing is performed, i.e. packets *from* the target are intercepted."

 *-g gateway* A second target, usually the gateway.
 With [-t] set, performs two-way spoofing, i.e intercepts packets both to *and* from the target.